RedhawkSDR/redhawksdr.github.io/content/manual/nodes/running-a-node.md

 ### Creating a Component that Consumes Resources

+All components consume processor resources such as memory and cpu capacity.
+These resources are automatically tracked by the GPP, and when those thresholds are exceeded, the GPP enters the BUSY state, preventing further [deployments onto the computer]({{< relref "manual/waveforms/deployment-resources.md" >}}).
+However, in some cases it is desirable for the component to consume some other capacity on the computer that is not part of the standard REDHAWK deployment model.
+The GPP contains several "allocation" properties such as mcastnicIngressCapacity or mcastnicVLANs that are available as a deployment constraint but are not used by the default component builds.

+In a more generalized way, when a device's specialized capacity is added to the device as a property of kind "allocation", components can be created that will allocate this attribute of the device, making this "allocation" property a deployment constraint for the component.

+{{% notice note %}}
+Extending the GPP with new properties requires a modification of the GPP's source code and risks compatibility with other developer's components.
+{{% /notice %}}

+To create a component that consumes these kind of "allocation" resources:

 1. Create a Python component called `sample`.
 2. On the Project View, select the **Implementations** tab.
 3. On the bottom-right of this view, the **Dependencies** section is visible.
 Click **Add...** on the **Dependency** subsection of the **Dependencies** section.